Cancel anytime

 Total Addressable Market (TAM)

-The global property and casualty insurance market is estimated to be approximately $2 trillion.
-The Hartford is positioned to capture a portion of this TAM by focusing on specific segments and leveraging its expertise and distribution network.
+The US property and casualty insurance market is estimated at hundreds of billions of dollars annually.
+The Hartford is positioned to capture a significant portion of this TAM through its diversified product offerings and strong distribution network.

 Upturn SWOT Analysis